atom-fm/Atom.Xaml/readme.md

 </bs:Form>
 ```

-3. Setting context on parent element
+3. Use the context attribute on the parent element to set default binding context for the nested elements

 ```xml
 <bs:Form context="{{ model }}">